 Let’s move on to the artistic and cultural things to do in the Finger Lakes!
 Keep scrolling to the next section if this isn’t your thing.

 16) Visit the Cute Town of Corning

 At least a half-day trip to the beautiful town of Corning, New York is a must for art, history, and culture enthusiasts.
 In Corning, you will find two must-visit museums: the Corning Glass Museum and Rockwell Museum.
 If time permits, consider strolling through the town’s historic center and Market Street for good food and boutique shopping.

-I had no idea that glass was such an interesting part of our human history, art and science.
-This museums puts the function of glass into perspective with exhibitions, galleries, historic interactive workshops, demonstrations, ancient collections, a wing explaining the impactful industrial uses of glass (past/present), and a large gift shop featuring glass from local New York artists.
-This is arguably one of the best museums in the country featuring such an interesting medium and so underrated!
+I had no idea that glass was such an interesting part of our human history, art, and science.
+This museum really puts into perspective the function of glass with its exhibitions, galleries, historic interactive workshops, demonstrations, ancient collections, a wing explaining the impactful industrial uses of glass (past/present), and a large gift shop featuring glass from local New York artists.
+This is arguably one of the best museums in the USA, featuring such an interesting medium and so underrated!
 Allocate at least 2 hours to this museum and that’s NOT including the studio workshop classes.
+Book your tickets here.

-You may feel a special connection to the art in this museum, not just because it’s European American, Latino American, and Native American, but because a lot of the art here is reminiscent of the landscapes you’ll pass on your drives around the Finger Lakes.
+You may feel a special connection to the art in the Rockwell Museum, not just because it’s European American, Latin American, and Native American, but because a lot of the art here is reminiscent of the landscapes you’ll pass on your drives around the Finger Lakes.
 That northeastern landscape, the hills, the history, and the culture permeates through many of the paintings you’ll see in this small but meaningful museum full of stunning artwork about the American experience.

 Wineries in the Finger Lakes

 Please note – there are over a hundred wineries in this region and people have different predilections to the wines/tastes they may prefer.
 These are my suggestions based on taste, recognition/accolades, and ambiance.